riiksen/node-csgoskinmine-bot/README.md

 # Csgoskinmine bot
-A bot for steam withdraw's and other stuff (in a future xD)
+A bot for steam withdraws and other stuff (in a future xD)
+### Before running do npm install

 ## TODO:
 - [ ] Make support for multiple bots accounts
-- [ ] Remove some bugs
-- [x] Add more bugs to remove later
-- [x] Log a json informations instead of normal text
-- [ ] More loggz
+- [ ] Make a web admin panel